erikamaker/bonecrawl/README.md

 # ABOUT THE ENGINE

 The idea was to create a text-based RPG that felt action-oriented.
 It needed to work with words alone, yet stay far away from the realm of multiple-choice CYOAs to maximize on replayability.
 I wanted the player to experience a full and unique adventure, complete with NSWE navigation, a visual grid map of coordinates, a hearts bar display, inventory management, item crafting, turn-based battling, magick casting, dynamic characters, environmental puzzles, and a heck of a lot more.
-I don't know that I'll ever complete this project, because I always plan on adding more.
+I don't know that I'll ever complete this project, because I always plan on adding more content.